 The Oxford & Cambridge Singing School

-The course director is Dr Edward Wickham, Director of Music at St Catharine’s College, Cambridge, where he founded the first College-based children’s girls choir in the country.
-Each course is run by a local team of choral experts from Oxford, Cambridge and London, each with considerable experience in working with children.
-Please read full biographies for all of our team below.
-All of our coaches and staff members are checked by the Disclose and Barring Service – DBS (formerly known as CRB).
+The Creative Director is Dr Edward Wickham, Music Fellow, Lecturer and Director of Music at St Catharine’s College, Cambridge, where he founded the first College-based children’s girls choir in the country.
+Each course in Oxford, Cambridge, London and Guildford is run by a local team of choral experts with considerable experience in working with children.
+Since 2018 we have run our first courses in Hong Kong and Perth and Melbourne, Australia.

 Meet the team

 Dr Wickham began his musical education as a chorister at St George’s Chapel, Windsor Castle where, as well as singing daily services.
 He continued his education at Oxford University, where he was a choral scholar at Christ Church Cathedral, and King’s College, London, where he received his PhD.
 He has throughout his career maintained a busy schedule both as conductor and academic.
 Soon after leaving Oxford he established the vocal ensemble The Clerks, with which he has made over two dozen recordings, and winning awards such as the Gramophone Early Music Award.
 He brings to his work with children’s choirs a formidable range of skills and expertise: in vocal technique, ensemble training, music theory and historical appreciation.
 His background as a singer and conductor in the centuries-old English Choral Tradition and in the academic world of Cambridge University provides him with an outstanding breadth of knowledge in the field of choral music.

 Helen studied at the Royal College of Music (where she gained postgraduate diplomas in singing and teaching) before embarking on a career as soloist, ensemble singer and coach.
 Her work with young people ranges from coaching the choir of Great St Mary’s and the London Oratory School, to teaching students in Cambridge, London and Birmingham.
 Highlights of Helen’s performing career include recitals at Wigmore Hall and her solo debut at the BBC Proms; staged productions with Sir Simon Rattle at the Salzburg Festival (Rameau, Les Boréades – Orchestra of the Age of Enlightenment) and the Berlin Philharmonie (Bernstein Wonderful Town, Berlin Philharmonic Orchestra); and appearances worldwide with numerous vocal ensembles including The Tallis Scholars, The Sixteen, Gabrieli Consort, The Clerks and I Fagiolini.